As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 Cruise companies may not even allow people on board if they don’t have the proper insurances.

-The way I see it, no matter how healthy you think you are, I really think that if you can’t afford travel insurance, then you should probably look more closely as to whether you should be traveling.
+The way I see it, no matter how healthy you think you are, I really think that if you can’t afford travel insurance, then you should probably look more closely as to whether you should be travelling.

 All it takes is for one freak incident and you could be dealing with not only the shock and pain of an injury but potential medical expenses that go with it.
 If something does happen, you want to be able to get the best medical care available and not go broke in the process.